 When power is first applied, the LCD display goes through three steps.

-1. The LCD goes black to show all segments are functioning.

-2. The software version will be displayed.
+- 1. The LCD goes black to show all segments are functioning. - 2.
+The model number with options is displayed on the top line.
+The firmware version is displayed on the bottom line.